 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while MACA 's is 1.3298.
-This would suggest that MACA 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while MACA 's is 1.1368.
+This would suggest that MACA 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

-MACA Limited engages in contract mining and crushing, civil construction, infrastructure maintenance, and mineral processing businesses in Australia.
-The company offers bulk commodities loading and hauling services; drilling and blasting services, including production drilling and blasting for surface mining operations or quarries, pre-split drilling, contour drilling and pioneering, blast hole sample drilling, probe drilling, pre-split and final wall blasting, drill and blast design, blasting solutions for civil construction, and controlled blasting; and materials handling services.
-It also provides crushing and screening services; undertakes civil bulk earthworks, including mining, TSF, road, airstrips, camp pads, bore field, and camp infrastructure; and public works, such as roads and bridges, bulk earthworks, aerodromes, drainage, and marine works.
-In addition, the company engages in the management of infrastructures comprises roads, parks and gardens, verge and bridge works, and safety barriers, as well as specialist services.
-Further, it is involved in the delivery of small to large-scale structural, mechanical, and piping projects.
-MACA Limited was founded in 2002 and is headquartered in Welshpool, Australia.
+MACA Limited engages in the contract mining, civil and infrastructure, and structural, mechanical, and piping businesses in Australia and Cambodia.
+It offers bulk commodities loading and hauling services; drilling and blasting services, including production drilling and blasting for surface mining operations or quarries, pre-split drilling, contour drilling and pioneering, blast hole sample drilling, probe drilling, pre-split and final wall blasting, drill and blast design, blasting solutions for civil construction, and controlled blasting; and materials handling services.
+The company also engages in the road construction and maintenance; parks and gardens management; vegetation management; and provision of bridge works, which include clearing existing vegetation and topsoil, foundation compaction, embankment construction, stormwater drainage installation and pavement construction, bituminous surfacing and guardrails, and rehabilitation and piling works, as well as reinforced concrete works, and heavy lifts and safety barrier works.
+In addition, it is involved in the civil construction, bulk earthworks, aerodromes, drainage activities, as well as provides small to large scale SMP projects, new and refurbished plant and equipment, and consumables to the mineral processing, energy, and resource sectors.
+The company was founded in 2002 and is headquartered in Welshpool, Australia.

 Frequently asked questions

 More guides on Finder

 Why is the Telstra share price running higher today?